Can you use your own coffee in Nespresso?

 Can you reuse Nespresso pods twice?

-The ultimate answer is Nespresso doesn’t recommend you use Nespresso pods more than once.
-Yeah, it’s OK to use Nespresso pods twice if you want.
+It’s OK to use Nespresso pods twice if you want.
 However, the taste, aroma, and flavors will be affected and you will end up with a very bitter and weaker cup of coffee.

 Does Nespresso use only coffee capsules